The BEST Glazed Carrots Recipe

-As I got older, I wanted to recreate those delicious, glazed carrots – but a bit healthier and easier to make.
+As I got older, I wanted to recreate that sweet carrot recipe – but a bit healthier and easier to make.

-A bit healthier because instead of using 100% refined sugar to sweeten these baby carrots, we’ll use half honey and half brown sugar.
+Healthier because instead of using regular sugar to sweeten these baby carrots, we’ll use half honey and half brown sugar.

 And yes, I said even easier than canned carrots because all you are going to do is plop your ingredients into your Crock-Pot and let it do the work for you!

-(Don’t have a Crock-Pot?
+(Don’t have a Crock-Pot or slow cooker?
 You can also make a slightly different version of this recipe with these Instant Pot Glazed Carrots!)

-While these glazed carrots can definitely make an easy side dish for weeknight dinners, they’re also such a wonderful recipe to make for your holiday festivities.
-Serve them up for Easter, Thanksgiving, or Christmas!
+While these glazed carrots can definitely make an easy side dish for busy weeknight dinners, they’re also a great recipe to make for your holiday dinners since they don’t take up much oven space!
+Serve them up for Easter, Thanksgiving dinner, Christmas or any night of the week!

 - Carrots.
 This recipe was originally created with a 2-pound bag of mini baby carrots.
 Baby carrots have already been washed and peeled, helping you skip a step in the preparation process.
-You can always choose to use the carrot chips, or cut and peel whole carrots.
-Do know that the cook time may vary depending on how thick you cut your carrots.
+You can always choose to use the carrot chips, or cut and peel regular carrots.
+The cooking time may vary depending on how thick you cut your carrots.

 - Honey.
 A little bit of natural sweetness helps to balance the brown sugar.
 Feel free to substitute this with pure maple syrup if you’re vegan.